 Montpellier is the seventh-largest city in France and one of the fastest growing cities in the country.
 Located in southern France in the region of Occitanie, Montpellier (map) is just a short distance from the Mediterranean Sea.
-On a flight from Amsterdam, I was treated to panoramic views of Montpellier from the plane window.
-I sat on the right side of the plane (‘F’) and the aerial view of Montpellier during the final approach from the north was amazing.
+On a flight to Montpellier from Amsterdam, I was treated to panoramic views of the historic centre of Montpellier from the plane window.
+I sat on the right side of the plane (‘F’) and the aerial view of Montpellier before landing was amazing.

 Before the final approach into Montpellier, the plane also passed another amazing French architectural icon: the Millau Viaduct, reputedly the tallest bridge in the world.

 Aerial view of Montpellier from a plane window